 - Other methods – There are some very fancy (and very expensive) methods of getting a very fine edge on your knife.
 Some are complicated contraptions, but really create the perfect stone-to-edge angles, taking razor-sharpness to the next level.
 Others will use belts that can put a convex edge on your knife.
 Please don’t use any method that would change the profile and geometry of your knife if you aren’t confident in your skills.
 Again, we highly recommend trying your hand with a sharpening stone or two.

 Where can I get more?

-Authentic KAN Core knives are sold on our website and on Amazon.
-As for other knife types, please stay tuned, as we are coming out with more shortly.
+Authentic KAN Core knives are currently only sold on our website and on Amazon.
+As for other knife types, please stay tuned, as we are designing and coming out with even more shortly.